KCL-Health-NLP/nlp_youth_awards/README.md

 ## Generative AI
 [[back to top]](#top)

+Now that we've got some idea of how neural networks work, we will look at some examples of more complex *transformer* networks as used in state-of-the-art NLP.
+These are the ones you see mentioned as generative AI in the news and have quite likley used yoursleves - ChatGPT and friends.
+We can't hope to go over all of the details, but will introduce some of the basic concepts and will run a model for you to play with.

 **Presentation**
+In this presentation we introduce the transformer architecture, and it's key component - the self-attention block.
+We will also talk about the output of these models - a probability distribution over a vocabulary.
 - [Presentation: transformers and generative AI](./presentations/generative-models.pdf)

 **Practicals**
+For the practicals, we will use Meta's Llama 3 large language mmodel.
+This is too big for you to comfortably donwload and install, so we will host it on a cloud platform run by an AI company, Hugging Face.
+In order to use the model, you will need to create a Hugging Face account.
+This is explained in the first practical:
 - [Python notebook: connecting to Hugging Face](https://githubtocolab.com/KCL-Health-NLP/nlp_youth_awards/blob/main/practicals/hugging_face.ipynb)

+  In the second practical, we explore a key concept in the use of large language models - writing questions to get back consistent and useful information from the LLM - this is *prompt engineering*.
+We will also look at how we might give the LLM examples of the kinds of answers we want - referred to as *few shot learning*.
 - [Python notebook: experiments with Llama 3](https://githubtocolab.com/KCL-Health-NLP/nlp_youth_awards/blob/main/practicals/llama.ipynb)